edgexfoundry/cd-management/image-overview-templates/new-names/device-camera.md

 $$./common/warning.md

-# Deprecation Warning
-This service has been deprecated and will be archived in future major release.
+$$./common/archived-warning.md

+# No Longer Supported
 Please use the new Device ONVIF Camera service which can be found at https://hub.docker.com/r/edgexfoundry/device-onvif-camera

 $$./common/quick-reference.md